shinux/PyTime/README.md

 # PyTime
-PyTime is a Python module which aims to solve most needs of datetime.
+PyTime is a easy-use Python module to solve the common needs of date/time/datetime.